sunchong137/BetheAnsatz/README.md

 Author: Chong Sun <csun2@caltech.edu>

-gs_knizia directory is written by Gerald Knizia
+"gs_knizia" directory is written by Gerald Knizia

+The derivations are in the ipynb file.